 Unlike XML sitemaps that cater to search engines, HTML sitemaps prioritize user experience.

-An HTML sitemap is a list of active links to all the pages on your site, making it easy for users to find their way around.
-The sitemap’s URL is typically added in the footer of your website along with links to FAQs, About Us and so on.
+An HTML sitemap is a list of active links to all the pages on your site, making it easy for visitors to find their way around.
+The URL for it is typically added in the footer of your website along with links to FAQs, About Us and so on.

-There are several ways to create an HTML sitemap file, including using CMS exports, doing it manually or using site crawlers – which are not coincidentally the same ways to create an XML sitemap.
+There are several ways to make one, including using CMS exports, doing it manually or using site crawlers — which are not coincidentally the same ways to get an XML sitemap.

 Export from your CMS or utilize plugins